ykl1993/cdn/intl.en-US/User Guide/Domain Names/Access Control Settings/IP Blacklist and Whitelist.md

 ## Procedure {#section_i1n_2q2_xdb .section}

-Enter the CDN domain name overview page, go to Domain Names page, select the domain name that you want to set up, and click **Configure**.

 1. Go to Domain Namespage, select the domain name, then click **Manage**.
 2. On **Access Control** \> **IP Blacklist/Whitelist**, click **Modify**.
 3. Choose**Blacklist** or **Whitelist**, and add the IP network segment in the box below.